FreddyYJ/LocalizationAPI/README.md

 * Add ```/lang create <langiage code>``` command to create new language file if it's included in ```/lang available```.
 * Change package structure for improvement.
 * All supported languages are added in JSON file in .jar.
+* No need to create default language file manually before initial runnung.
+* Add default keys in all language files.

 v0.1.0
 * Init plugin